Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Demonstrator to ask children to not place their fingers where they can be pinched between the boards.
-Tape gaps between boards and boards and floor.\r\nCall first aider in the event of an accident.
+Tape gaps between boards and boards and floor.
+Call first aider in the event of an accident.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3